hernanchavezthielemann/GRO2LAM/README.md

 ## Citation
    The publication associated with this code is found here:

    Hernan Chavez Thielemann, Annalisa Cardellini, Matteo Fasano, Gianmarco Ciorra, Luca Bergamasco, Matteo Alberghini, Eliodoro Chiavazzo, Pietro Asinari.
+From GROMACS to LAMMPS: GRO2LAM
+   A converter for molecular dynamics software.
+Article submitted to Journal of Molecular Modeling (2018)

 ## Installation
    To download the latest version there are at least three ways:

-### Quantum start:
+### Quantum start
-   Copy&paste the following command in your bash console and execute it, this will download and execute Grotolam in about 5 seconds.
+   Copy&paste the following command in your bash console and execute it, this will download and execute Grotolam in about 5 seconds:

     wget https://raw.githubusercontent.com/hernanchavezthielemann/utils/master/grotolam/G2L_installer && bash G2L_installer

-### Quick start:
+### Quick start

-   Download:
+   Download the compressed package of GRO2LAM:

      wget https://github.com/hernanchavezthielemann/GRO2LAM/archive/20jul18.zip

-   Decompress:
+   Decompress it:

      unzip 20jul18.zip

    Make sure that terminal is in the GROTOLAM folder, then:

      cd GRO2LAM-*

    Execute the setup file through the terminal as follows:

      ~/Desktop/GRO2LAM-20jul18$python setup

    Then, without changing the folder, execute the run script:

      ~/Desktop/GRO2LAM-20jul18$./run

-   After that an intuitive graphical user interface should appear.
+   After that, an intuitive graphical user interface should appear.

-### Step by step:
+### Step by step

-Is possible to see what are you downloading from:
+   The download page of GRO2LAM can be found at the following link:

      https://github.com/hernanchavezthielemann/GRO2LAM/archive/20jul18.zip

-Unpack!!

-Or you can open a terminal and then execute:
+   The installation package can be downloaded through the bash console as:

     ~$ wget https://github.com/hernanchavezthielemann/GRO2LAM/archive/20jul18.zip

-That will download a zip, that you can uncompress with right click or with:
+   This will download a zipped file, that you can uncompress with right click or with the command:

     ~$ unzip 20jul18.zip

    Then, make sure that terminal is in the GROTOLAM folder.
-As example:
+For example:

     user@system:~/Downloads/GRO2LAM-20jul18$

    Once there, execute the setup file through the terminal as:

     ~$ python setup

    Then, without changing the folder, execute the run script:

     ~$ ./run

-After ./run, an intuitive graphical user interface should appear.
+   After the ./run command, an intuitive graphical user interface should appear.
-This GUI interface will guide the user through all the inputs needed to perform the conversion correctly as is shown in the next section.
+   This GUI interface will guide the user through all the inputs needed to perform the conversion correctly, as shown in the next section.

 ## Usage

 ### GUI
-   Follow the secuential menu bar.
+   In the GIF below, the typical protocol to convert Gromacs input file into Lammps input files is summed up.

    <p align="center">
    <img src="https://i.imgur.com/gbI5H7y.gif" title="source: imgur.com" />
    </p>

-   This will create [Lammps] simulation files with setup parameters inherited from [Gromacs].
+   This procedure will create [Lammps] simulation files with setup parameters inherited from [Gromacs] input files.

 ### GUI input data
-In this section, every possible data to input is described (the entries required by the GUI).
+   In this section, the simulation data that can be imported are listed (that is the entries required by the GUI).

   #### Lammps data file generation:
    > Enter the gro file

-   Gromacs .gro file with all the system coordinates, and the box size specified at the end
+   Gromacs .gro file with the system coordinates, and the box size specified at the end of file.

    > Enter the top file

-   Gromacs .top file with [ moleculetype ], [ atoms ], [ bonds ], [ pairs ], [ angles ], [ dihedrals ], [ system ] and [ molecules ].
+   Gromacs .top (topology) file with [ moleculetype ], [ atoms ], [ bonds ], [ pairs ], [ angles ], [ dihedrals ], [ system ] and [ molecules ].
 Any #include is omitted.
-In the atoms section atleast one atom should be declared.
+In the atoms section, at least one atom should be declared.

    > Enter the forcefield file
    Gromacs forcefield.itp file with [ defaults ] section, also with nbfun, comb-rule, gen-pairs, fudgeLJ and fudgeQQ columns.
 Any #include or #define is omitted.

    > Enter the non bonded file

-   Gromacs forcefield_nonbonded.itp file with [ atomtypes ].
-Where [ nonbond_params ] and [ pairtypes ] are ignored.
+   Gromacs forcefield_nonbonded.itp file with [ atomtypes ], where [ nonbond_params ] and [ pairtypes ] are ignored.

    > Enter the bonded file
    Gromacs forcefield_bonded.itp file with [ bondtypes ], [ angletypes ] and [ dihedraltypes ].

    > Choose an atom style

-   Atom style accordingly to lammps styles, in this software can be full, charge, molecular, angle, bond and atomic.
+   Atom style according to Lammps styles, which can be full, charge, molecular, angle, bond and atomic.

    > Solvation atoms

+   >> yes
-   >> yes: water atoms are taken into account and water configuration popup is enabled as a must.
+   Water atoms are taken into account, and water configuration popup is enabled.

-   generally the following data comes from the water.stp
+   Generally, the following data comes from the water.stp:

    >>> O in the non bonded file

-   Name of the oxigen in the non bonded itp file
+   Label for the oxigen atom in the non bonded .itp file.

    >>> H in the non bonded file

-   Name of the hydrogen in the non bonded itp file
+   Label for the hydrogen atom in the non bonded .itp file.

    >>> O in the .gro file

-   Name of the oxigen in the gro file
+   Label for the oxigen atom in the .gro file.

    >>> H in the .gro file

-   Name of the oxigen in the gro file
+   Label for the hydrogen atom in the .gro file.

    >>> H - O partial charge

-   Partial charge increment magnitude from H to O, equal to the whole H charge or the half of O.
+   Partial charge increment magnitude from H to O, equal to the whole H charge (or the half of O).

-   At this poit without saving you cannot go on.

-   >> no: just the core particle is converted.
+   After inserting the solvation parameters, data must be saved by clicking on the Save icon.

+   >> no
+   Solvation molecules are not converted by GRO2LAM.

   #### Lammps input file generation:

   ##### Main page
   >Timestep [fs]

-  The whole simulation time step in femto seconds (floating point number).
+  The simulation time step, expressed in femtoseconds (floating point number).

   >NVE steps  [#ts]
   Number of steps in the NVE ensembles (integer number).

   >NVT steps  [#ts]
   Number of steps in the NVT ensembles (integer number).

   >Temperature at start:end [K]

-  Temperature gradient to apply during the number of steps in the NVT ensemble as start_temperature:ending_temperature (floating point numbers).
+  Temperature gradient to apply in the NVT ensemble, as start_temperature:ending_temperature (floating point numbers).

   >Temperature damping [fs]
   Characteristic time constant of the thermostat.

   >NPT steps  [#ts]
   Number of steps in the NPT ensembles (integer number).

   >Pressure at start:end  [atm]

-  Presure gradient to apply during the number of steps in the NPT ensemble as start_presure:ending_presure (floating point numbers).
+  Pressure gradient to apply in the NPT ensemble, as start_presure:ending_presure (floating point numbers).

   >Pressure damping [fs]
   Characteristic time constant of the barostat.

   >Temperature at start:end [K]

-  Same thing that in NVT, but now for the thermostat coupled with the barostat.
+  Same thing that in the NVT case, but for the thermostat coupled with the barostat in the NPT runs.

   >Temperature damping [fs]

-  Same thing that in NVT, but now for the thermostat coupled with the barostat.
+  Same thing that in NVT, but for the thermostat coupled with the barostat in the NPT runs.

   ##### Advanced Settings
   >Thermo output every  [#ts]

-  Every this time steps the values are printed in the lammps.log file
   >Atom mapping

   >Pairwise interactions